Bitcoin-like cryptocurrency used to buy home in Tukwila, likely a first for Seattle-area market

 The bitcoin market has been highly volatile — with bitcoin’s value zooming from less than $7,000 at the start of November to as high as nearly $20,000 in mid-December, and back down to about $15,000 this week.
 But Kuo had already cashed out the cryptocurrency used for the down payment by the time he bid on the home, so the gyrations of the market didn’t affect his offer.
 (Kuo said he barely invests in bitcoin, instead mostly using other cryptocurrencies like Dash, Litecoin and Augur.)

-From the seller’s perspective, they were getting a fixed amount of regular cash — ditto for the brokerages collecting their commissions.
-That, combined with Kuo’s real estate professionals going into overdrive to be helpful and communicative, helped him win the bidding war for the house, even though one other bid was actually slightly higher, Ponio said.
-But he said it helped Kuo’s cause that the other bidders weren’t seen as being as serious — it was tough to get ahold of their loan officers and brokers.
+From the sellers’ perspective, they were getting a fixed amount of regular cash — ditto for the brokerages collecting their commissions.
+That, combined with Kuo’s real-estate agents going into overdrive to be helpful and communicative, helped him win the bidding war for the house, even though one other bid was actually slightly higher, Ponio said.
+He said it helped Kuo’s cause that the other bidders weren’t seen as being as serious — it was tough to get ahold of their loan officers and brokers.

 Of course, if Kuo continues to invest in cryptocurrency and the market tanks, it could affect his ability to pay off the mortgage if his income can’t make up the difference.
 But he has added security against that: He’s renting out two of the three bedrooms in the 1,650-square-foot house — he says his monthly payment, after subtracting his rental income, will be a little less than what he’s paying for his room in an apartment now.

-Tkach at Guild Mortgage said Kuo’s future cryptocurrency investment choices didn’t factor into his decision to grant a mortgage, since he met the regular income and debt-to-income requirements.
+Tkach, at Guild Mortgage, said Kuo’s future cryptocurrency-investment choices didn’t factor into his decision to grant a mortgage, since Kuo met the regular income and debt-to-income requirements.
 How homeowners invest is up to them, he said.

 The monthly mortgage and property taxes still need to be paid with regular money.